 In A Gallery of Paintings, Clark Hulings wrote: “Several years after this picture was made, I returned to Valencia where it was set.
 The old lady in black was still there, and I showed her a reproduction of the painting.
 Big mistake!
 We spent the next hour going from stall to stall to exhibit her new-found fame.”

-Our colleagues at Coeur d’Alene Art Auction will be featuring Old Lady in Black – Valencia on July 25th: it’s 30 x 46″, oil on masonite.
+Our colleagues at the Scottsdale Art Auction will be featuring Old Lady in Black – Valencia on April 9th & 10th, 2021.
+It’s 30 x 46″, oil on board.
 Just let us know if this classic European market scene and its no-nonsense protagonist have caught your eye, and we will put you in touch.